areaDetector/areaDetector/INSTALL_GUIDE.md

 in the AREADETECTOR directory defined in RELEASE_PATHS.local, and will not need to be changed.

-The location of the EPICS V4 libraries must be defined if WITH_EPICS_V4=YES in CONFIG_SITE.local.
-These will normally be in the directory defined with EV4_BASE in RELEASE_PATHS.local, and will not need to be changed.
+The location of the EPICS PVA (formerly EPICS V4) libraries must be defined if WITH_PVA=YES in CONFIG_SITE.local.
+The location will be different depending on whether EPICS_BASE is prior to 7.0 or after.

 ### Edit RELEASE_PRODS.local
 The definitions for AUTOSAVE, BUSY, CALC, and SSCAN, and  must be specified.